gsantia/yelp-stars/README.md

-# Yelp Stars regression project
+# Yelp stars regression project

 Ordinal regression in order to predict how many stars a Yelp review has, based only on textual features.
 The dataset was provided by Yelp as part of their daily data science contest.